|Start||Colliers Wood tube station|

 5.5 miles (8.8 km)

-|Time||1 hour 30 minutes.|
+|Time||1 hour 45 minutes.|

 This walk follows the last 4 miles of the River Wandle Trail in south west London to the River Thames, then follows a pretty stretch of the Thames Path through Wandsworth Park to Putney.
 The walk finishes at a large riverside pub, with options to continue along the Thames Path or explore 2 more riverside parks.
-To be fair, the Wandle stretch isn't the prettiest of walks, but it is a convinient stroll to nice (Thames) riverside parks and pubs for south west Londeners.
+To be fair, the Wandle stretch isn't the prettiest of walks, but it is a convenient stroll to nice (Thames) riverside parks and pubs for south west Londeners.

 The Wandle Trail section is a mix of paths alongside a narrow river, small urban parks and open spaces (some nice, some unkempt) passing back gardens and some industrial areas.
 The Trail is waymarked, but mainly for cyclists (blue signs with a water wheel for cyclists, green signs with a water wheel for walkers).
-The route is being improved over time as former industial areas are gentrified.
+The route is being improved over time as former industrial areas are gentrified.
 The river has an interesting industrial heritage, it has a very steep gradient, so it was channelled to drive water wheels, now the route's symbol.
-This section passes Earlsfield and Wandsworth, both hasve stations and shopping areas.
+This section passes Earlsfield and Wandsworth, both have train stations and shopping areas.

 The Thames path section is much more picturesque, with a wide riverside promenade, and an urban park with an avenue of trees.

-Colliers Wood is near the bottom of the Northern Line in zone 3.
+Colliers Wood is near the bottom of the Northern Line in Zone 3.
 Putney Bridge is on the District Line.